Tofutush/oc-webring/README.md

   - a main page
   - sites page
   - how to join page
+    - which includes docs towards users
+  - docs of the system (towards ppl who wanna make more webrings)
 - the sites
   - site info we need to collect * is required
     - name*
     - url*
     - url directly to the ch page*
+    - lang* (en/zh)
     - desc
       - length limit tbd
     - button